Table of Contents

 Lesions associated with aortic dissection

-The most commonly identified lesion within the aortic wall is cystic medial degeneration – decrease in smooth muscle, necrosis, fragmentation of elastic tissue and deposition of proteoglycan-rich extracellular matrix.
-Cystic medial degeneration is usually related to genetic disease such as Marfan’s syndrome.
-There may be further evidence of atherosclerosis, abnormal connective tissue structure in genetic conditions.
+The most commonly identified lesion within the aortic wall is cystic medial degeneration — decrease in smooth muscle, necrosis, fragmentation of elastic tissue and deposition of the proteoglycan-rich extracellular matrix.
+Cystic medial degeneration is usually related to a genetic disease such as Marfan syndrome.
+There may be further evidence of atherosclerosis and abnormal connective tissue structure in genetic conditions.
 Inflammation is absent.
 Dissection can also occur when no identifiable histological lesions are present and can be spontaneous.

 Symptoms of Aortic Dissection

 Chest pain and other indications for aortic dissection

 Thoracic aortic dissection should be considered in all patients with chest pain.
 This pain usually has the following characteristics:

 - Site: Chest pain; depends on where the dissection arises (can mimic myocardial infarction pain).
 This pain is due to the interruption of blood flow to the coronary arteries causing ischemia (usually when arch or root are affected).
 Pain is usually more sudden and is maximal at the onset, unlike MIs.
 The dissection is painless in 10 % of patients.

 - Character: excruciating tearing/ripping pain (tearing pain between the shoulder blades is usually associated with descending aortic dissection).

 - Radiation: to the back and/or in—between the shoulders.
 Can radiate to the neck or jaw (usually occurs with arch dissection which spreads into the branches of the aorta).